 University Residence Halls feature:

 - Academic programs that enhance the student residential experience.
 Within the halls, you'll find academic advising, tutoring services, writing instruction, study rooms, classrooms, and wireless access points.

-- Residential Learning Communities – eight learning communities that give you the chance to live and learn with other students who share your interests.
+- Residential Learning Communities – ten learning communities that give you the chance to live and learn with other students who share your interests.
 These communities provide a more seamless experience that blends residential and academic life on campus.

 University Housing Contracts

 University Housing uses an online system for housing contracts, and information will be sent to the email account that admitted students have on file with the university.
 Detailed information for prospective residents is available on the University Housing website.

 Most transfer students live in one of the many privately-owned apartments, houses, and condos that surround campus, which you can learn about through the Campus-Area Housing Listing Service.
 However, there are some students who choose to spend their first year on campus in one of our University Residence Halls.
 Ogg Residence Hall, popular among non-freshman students, offers double rooms and walk-in closets.
 Tripp Residence Hall, located on the shores of Lake Mendota, is the home of Transfer House, a community just for transfer students.

 If you choose not to live in the University Residence Halls, a variety of privately owned housing options are also available.
 These include private residence halls, apartments, houses, efficiencies, condos, rooms, co-ops, and fraternity and sorority chapter houses.
 The university provides an online listing of campus-area housing options.

 There are several private residence halls located near campus, although they are not owned or operated by the university.
 Available features may include resident assistants, dining halls and meal plans, computer labs and fitness centers, recreational and social programs, and traditional rooms, suites, and apartments.